 - half board: 5 x 3-course dinner (in Prague and Sedlcany breakfast only)

 - Return transfer every Saturday at 9 am from Passau to Prague (duration approx. 4,5 hours), reservation is necessary.
 Price € 79,- per person incl. bike.

 - Arrival by train to Prague or Passau

-- Parking at the hotels, costs approx. EUR 25 per day, to be paid for at the time, no reservation possible
+- Parking at the hotels, approx. EUR 28 per day, to be paid on spot, reservation needed

 Things to note:

 - Tourist tax, if due, is not included in the price!